smistx/blog/blog/20250916_htb_sherlock_unit42.md

 }
 ```

-The log shows that the file's creation time (`CreationUtcTime`) was changed to a date one month in the past.
-The original, true creation time is preserved in the `PreviousCreationUtcTime` field.
+You can see the file's creation time got backdated by about a month.
+The `PreviousCreationUtcTime` shows when the file was actually created.

 ### T5: Where was "once.cmd" created on disk?

 **Answer:** `C:\Users\CyberJunkie\AppData\Roaming\Photo and Fax Vn\Photo and vn 1.1.2\install\F97891C\WindowsVolume\Games\once.cmd`

-By filtering for "FileCreate" (Event ID 11) events where the target filename is `once.cmd`, we can find its full creation path.
+Filtered for "FileCreate" (Event ID 11) events where the target filename is `once.cmd`:

 ```json
 {